Rodolfo Faistauer - Pianist

 tEACHING

 An active piano teacher, Rodolfo has worked for the past ten years with students from early to professional level and from various backgrounds, in Germany, France, Brazil and the United States.
 His student have won local and state competition in Europe and the United States.
 At Northwestern University, he has worked within the Piano Pedagogy Department under the guidance of Dr. Marcia Bosits, contributing as a teacher of the non-major piano program.
 There he co-created an exciting project of masterclasses with the goal of stimulating effective practice habits in students.
 This initiative was successful and continued to be implemented in subsequent years.
-Rodolfo has also taught Introduction to Music for undergraduate students and currently teaches Piano Repertoire in the Piano Department at Northwestern.
+Rodolfo has also taught Introduction to Music for undergraduate students and Piano Literature in the Piano Department at Northwestern.
+In his current role at Whitman College he teaches Piano, Collaborative Piano and Music in Society.

 Rodolfo is experienced in both private instruction and master classes.
 His major goal is to help his students unify the physical movements to the musical intentions in order to achieve a balanced and free approach to the instrument, while encouraging a critical and thoughtful study of the score.

-Rodolfo is available for teaching and coaching in the Chicago area as well as remotely.
-He teaches in English, Portuguese, French and German.
+Rodolfo teaches in English, Portuguese, French and German.

 RESEARCH